vishvAsa/notes/content/materials/steel.md

 ## Cast Iron
 - >2% carbon.
 Brittle.
 - Most cast iron plumbing systems had at least one leak within 20 years of installation

+## Galvanized Iron
+- Galvanized steel has zinc layer on the surface level, which when there is scratch, it tends to corrode.